-We’re talking about day not as the period of daylight – but as the interval from one solar noon – or midday – to the next.
+When we say the longest days of the year come each year in December for the entire globe, we’re talking about day not as a period of daylight – but as the interval from one solar noon – or midday – to the next.

-In December, the days are about one-half minute longer than the average 24 hours.
+In December, a day – one rotation of Earth relative to the noonday sun – is about one-half minute longer than the average 24 hours.

 Keep in mind that the clocks on our walls don’t measure the true length of a solar day.
 To measure the time from one solar noon to the next, you need a sundial.
-It can tell you the precise moment of local solar noon – when the sun reaches its highest point for the day.
+A sundial will tell you the precise moment of local solar noon – when the sun reaches its highest point for the day.

 The featured photo at the top of this post shows an analemma.
 It shows sun’s declination – its angular distance from the celestial equator – and difference (in minutes) between time as measured by the clock and time as measured by the sun.
 Click here to read more about this image.

 So it’s December now, and that means one rotation of the Earth relative to the sun – what we call a solar day – is about one-half minute longer than the average 24 hours, for the entire globe.

 Days are always longer – as measured from one solar noon to the next – than 24 hours around the solstices (and less than 24 hours around the the equinoxes).